Jul 11, 2022

 <nav class="navbar navbar-expand-lg navbar-light bg-light"> <a class="navbar-brand" href="#">Navbar</a> <button class="navbar-toggler" type="button" data-toggle="collapse" data-target="#navbarNavAltMarkup" aria-controls="navbarNavAltMarkup" aria-expanded="false" aria-label="Toggle navigation"> <span class="navbar-toggler-icon"></span> </button> <div class="collapse navbar-collapse" id="navbarNavAltMarkup"> <div class="navbar-nav"> <a class="nav-item nav-link active" href="#">Home <span class="sr-only">(current)</span></a> <a class="nav-item nav-link" href="#">Features</a> <a class="nav-item nav-link" href="#">Pricing</a> <a class="nav-item nav-link disabled" href="#">Disabled</a> </div> </div> </nav>

-The above is an example of how to use the Bootstrap navbar navigation links to create sites’ menus.
+An example of how to use the Bootstrap navbar navigation links to create sites’ menus.

 The Bootstrap framework is flexible and robust enough to accommodate almost every need for front-end website development.
 Its best feature is the design templates that make web pages work optimally on all screen sizes.